Samsung/tizen-docs/docs/application/tizen-studio-0/index.md

   This component, where development of Tizen applications takes place, has a unified Tizen theme, provides a fast development environment, and improves ease of use through sorting the menu in a logical order for application development tasks and expanding the toolbar icons.

-  In addition, the Tizen Studio provides accurate information in a consistent manner to minimize the difficulties you can encounter while using it.
+  In addition, Tizen Studio provides accurate information in a consistent manner to minimize the difficulties you can encounter while using it.

   **Figure: Tizen Studio development environment**